 2600 fps (or 792,48 m/s) just where Pejsa designed that his A

 (deacceleration) function (on which GP is based) crossed the A function

 of Mayevski Ingalls (of which GIM is derived).

 BfX contains also a drag function (A in the figure above, the drag is constant, Cd=0,2!) freqently used by airgun shooters and which is embodied in the program ChairGunPro from Hawke Sport Optics.
 Hence, ballistic coefficients from the extensive pellet databases the airgun shooters have been building can be used with BfX.

 User supplied drag functions

-BfX, see the GettingStarted workbook that you can download from this site, accepts also user supplied drag tables, eg ones that are obtained from Lapua's site: download Lapua drag tables.
-You can open them with a text editor and cut and paste the values in Excel.
+BfX, see the GettingStarted workbook that you can download from this site, accepts also user supplied drag tables, eg ones that are obtained from Lapua's site: Download Lapua Catalogues and guides.
+Follow the link to Lapua QTU zip file for the Quick Target ballistic calculator.
+You can install that calculator or locate in the folder data/drag the drag tables.
+You can open theses with a text editor and cut and paste the values in Excel.
 Below a comparision between Lapua's QuickTarget and BfX, both using a Lapua drag function.

 Confused what drag functions, ballistic coefficients, retardation coefficients are?Below a clarification - a bit of physics and math background is needed!